New from ACTIVE: Check out our latest products here

 If untreated wastewater were allowed to infiltrate these environments, it could lead to eutrophication; an excessive growth of algae due to nutrients present in wastewater which depletes oxygen levels, threatening aquatic life.

-Failing or inadequately maintained septic systems may leak raw sewage into local habitats, posing significant risks for wildlife.
-Apart from nutrient pollution leading to algal blooms mentioned earlier, pathogens found in untreated wastewater pose direct threats to both terrestrial and marine animals who might come into contact with them.
+Apart from nutrient pollution leading to algal blooms mentioned, pathogens found in untreated wastewater can also pose direct threats to both terrestrial and marine animals who might come into contact with them.

 Local Regulations and Health Department Guidelines